-- In Activity A, the class discussion allow learners to discuss an abstract term like respect.
+- 1. In Activity A, the class discussion allow learners to discuss an abstract term like respect.
 Learners who are not confident will benefit from the discussion in a broader peer group.
-Self-assessment allows the learners to measure their own understanding, based on the class discussion.
-Remember that even when learners do self-assessment, they need to be given the correct responses to the task. - 2.
-Use the homework activity in Worksheet 4.1.2 as the assessment task to consolidate content in this SLP. - 3.
-Use the questions below as a written test.
-You can assess the answers together with the learners.
+Self-assessment allows the learners to measure their own understanding, based on the class discussion. - Remember that even when learners do self-assessment, they need to be given the correct responses to the task. - 2.
+Use the homework activity in Worksheet 4.1.2 as the assessment task to consolidate content in this SLP.